Session Management

 goose session -r --name react-migration

-While you can resume sessions using the commands above, we recommend creating new sessions for new tasks to reduce the chance of doom spiraling.
+While you can resume sessions, we recommend creating new sessions for new tasks to reduce the chance of doom spiraling.

 Resume Project-Based Sessions